nartallax/cardboard-dom/README.md

 ## Using boxes: general idea

-Now to the main feature of this library - how to subscribe to box without making memory leak.
+Now to the main feature of this library - how to subscribe to a box without making memory leak.
-To do that, this library allows to bind box to an DOM node.
+This library allows you to bind box to an DOM node.
 When the node is inserted into DOM - library will subscribe to the box; when the node is removed - library will unsubscribe.
 This way a box is never subscribed to unless it can actually do something with DOM.
-To do that, `bindBox` function exists:
+For this exact purpose `bindBox` function exists:

 ```typescript
 import {tag, bindBox} from "@nartallax/cardboard-dom"